The Mexican free-tailed bat, also referred to as the Brazilian free-tailed bat, is a medium build bat and endemic to the Americas.

 For this reason, they were named the free-tailed bats.
 They possess broad, rounded, and large ears.
 They are so large that they nearly meet at the front of their faces.

-They utilize their large ears in finding prey, employing the use of echolocation.
+They use their large ears to find prey, employing echolocation.
 T. brasiliensis stands out among North American Tadarida bats due to the possession of deep wrinkles on the upper part of their lip.

 They also have a Z-shaped upper third molar, which they use for grinding insects.